Jack Dreyer | Wednesday 19th October 2022 12:30pm

-Letís face it, whenever and wherever it happens, getting a puncture can be a pain.
+Whenever and wherever it happens, getting a puncture can be a pain.
 As well as potentially spoiling your plans, it could blow a hole in your finances.
 Itís especially frustrating if it happens to a tyre thatís practically new.
-To try to reduce costs, your first thought may be to repair rather than replace the affected tyre - but what if itís a run flat rather than a regular model?
+To try to reduce costs, your first thought may be to repair rather than replace the affected tyre - but what if itís a run flat tyre, rather than a regular model?

 Can I get mine repaired?